 volumeIncreases = LinearRegressionSlope[20](Volume) > 0

-The following code will detect the break up of the high band of the indicator joined with a volume increase:
+The following code will detect the high band breakup, associated with volume increase:

 // * PRT Bands Uptrend continuation strategy with Volumes * //